wang-bin/mdk-examples/README.md

 ## Qt
 - Integrate with QOpenGLWindow and QOpenGLWidget.
 Use gl context provided by Qt.
+- Render on QOpenGLWindow and QOpenGLWidget via gl context provided by Qt
 - QML example via QOpenGLFrameBuffer
 - RHI example: vulkan, d3d11, metal, opengl